bamboochan/CleanGoAI/README.md

 ====
 Using two convolutional neural networks and a tree search, this program is able to play go at a considerably advanced level.

-You can play go against the network by running `python3 play.py`.
+You can play Go against the network by running `python3 play.py`.
 You will be playing against version using one convolutional neural network to evaluate the best move for every position.

 If you wish to play against a more sophisticated version, which uses search trees and a second network, you first need to download network connections.